 Third Sunday of Lent 2010

-“If you knew the gift of God and who is saying to you, ‘Give me a drink, ‘
+“If you knew the gift of God and who is saying to you, ‘Give me a drink, ‘ you would have asked him and he would have given you living water.”

 In our Gospel, a woman's life is dramatically changed, and it all starts with what appears as a chance encounter.
 Reflecting on our lives, I suspect each one of us have experienced something similar that started by accident, a chance encounter, a coincidence.
 An older Jesuit once told me that a chance encounter, a coincidence is God’s way of remaining anonymous.